2 months on from WannaCry Ransomware Attack

 The aim over the weekend was to ensure that the information systems could be turned on where ever possible on Monday morning and minimise any disruption to patients and users.
 It was imperative that this message was communicated to the wider health service, to make sure they were aware of the attack, were confident that it was being dealt with and knew what steps they should take when they returned to work on Monday.
 A communications campaign #THINKB4UCLICK was initiated to get these message across, this took the format of sending information via posters, videos and animations on social media, which were shared with NHS to use and present to getting the message across through traditional channels such as radio and television.

 By the end of Monday 15th anti-virus software updates, that addressed the vulnerability exploited by this virus, had been deployed to approximately 52,000 health system PCs and 2,350 servers.
 In addition newly released Microsoft patches were rolled out to over 28,000 machines.
 Over half of the 1500 vulnerable Microsoft XP machines had been visited and 1,300 health servers rebooted.
 The remainder would be visited over the next 48 hours.
-The teams visited as many sites as possible switching on machines, to allow for patches and updates to be downloaded and hanging information posters before staff returned to work on the Monday.
+The teams visited as many sites as possible switching on machines, to allow for patches and updates to be downloaded and hanging information posters before staff returned to work on

-By Thursday 18th May all remote users were back on line and after assessment the major incident was stood down.
+By Thursday 18th May all remote users were back

 The entire HSE estate of technology will be reviewed, there were certain systems that were radically overhauled during the MI and steps are being taken to prevent that being necessary again.